geraldotech/DevMap/Vue/Vue_3/Route_vue3-sfc-loader/vue3-sfc-loader_only/Vue_2_3_Loader.md

 ## Bad Way

-> > Do not use built-in or reserved HTML elements as component id: footer
+> > Do not use built-in or reserved HTML elements as component id: footer, as vezes nav pode não funcionar porém nava works então pay for attention no nome

 name+Loader+path